1jour1vin

 L'Ancienne Cure - Côtes-de-Bergerac L'Extase Rouge 2005

-"This cuvée is hyper-concentrated, with flavors of blackcurrant syrup and raspberry.
-The woodiness is still present, but the whole is harmonious, offering great pleasure today, which will continue for at least ten years.
-Beautiful finish, with panache and a burst of spices."
+“This cuvée is intensely concentrated, with flavors of blackcurrant and raspberry syrup.
+The oak is still present, but the whole is well-balanced, offering great pleasure today, which will continue for at least ten years.
+A beautiful finish, with panache and a burst of spices.”
 (Le Guide des Vins 2011 - Gault Millau)

-Buy your Ancienne Cure wines at the best price in a private sale!
+Buy Ancienne Cure wines at the best price in a private sale!

 Rated site